habitat-sh/on-prem-builder/install.md

     cat ./ssl-certificate.crt
     ```

+1. For existing Chef Automate installations, move the `cert.pem` that you saved /hab/cache/ssl
 ### Step Four: Install Builder

 1. Run the install script.
 This installs both Chef Habitat Builder on-prem and the Chef Habitat datastore: